Non-Deterministic Functions as Non-Deterministic Processes (Extended Version): A Correct Encoding

 \subsection{Encodability Criteria}

-We follow most of the criteria defined by Gorla in~\cite{DBLP:journals/iandc/Gorla10}, a widely studied abstract framework for establishing the \emph{quality} of encodings.
-A \emph{language} $\mathcal{L}$ is defined as a pair containing a set of terms and a reduction semantics $\red$ on terms (with reflexive, transitive closure denoted $\tred$).
-A \emph{correct encoding}, defined next, concerns a translation of terms of a source language $\mathcal{L}_1$ into terms of a target language $\mathcal{L}_2$ that respects certain criteria.
-The criteria in~\cite{DBLP:journals/iandc/Gorla10} concern \emph{untyped} languages; because we treat \emph{typed} languages, we follow Kouzapas et al.~\cite{DBLP:journals/iandc/KouzapasPY19} in requiring also that translations preserve typability.
+We follow most of the criteria defined by Gorla in~\cite{DBLP:journals/iandc/Gorla10}, a widely studied abstract framework for establishing the \emph{quality} of translations.
+A \emph{language} $\mathcal{L}$ is defined as a pair containing a set of terms $\mathcal{M}$ and a reduction semantics $\red$ on terms (with reflexive, transitive closure denoted $\tred$).
+A behavioral equivalence on terms, denoted $\approx$, is also assumed.
+Then, a \emph{correct encoding}, defined next, concerns a translation of terms of a source language $\mathcal{L}_1$ into terms of a target language $\mathcal{L}_2$ that respects certain criteria.
+The criteria in~\cite{DBLP:journals/iandc/Gorla10} concern \emph{untyped} languages; because we consider \emph{typed} languages, we follow Kouzapas et al.~\cite{DBLP:journals/iandc/KouzapasPY19} in requiring also that translations preserve typability.